helium/gateway-rs/README.md

 ### Gateway update

-The gateway update subcommand pretty much does what it says on the tin - it is used to update the software version of the gateway.
-You can see the help output for this command shown below.
+As recommended, most manufacturers have chosen to use their own update service to update the gateway-rs software instead of the alpha channel self-update feature in gateway-rs.
+Therefore, we will be removing the self-update feature from the gateway-rs as immediately.

 ```
+NOTE: although we have left the commands here, this feature has been removed.

 Commands for gateway updates

 USAGE: